JupiterOne/secops-automation-examples/README.md

   WHAT: documenting details about each third party vendor in code (YAML), including security review status, vendor managers, who has access, etc.

-- **Detect Leaked Secrets in Code**

-  WHERE: see [`graph-gitleaks-findings`][5] repo

-  WHAT: a tool using the `gitleaks` open source utility to automate detection of leaked secrets in your code repos and publish the findings to your JupiterOne graph for reporting and visualization.

-- **Ingest Vuls.io Findings**

-  WHERE: see [`graph-vuls-findings`][11] repo

-  WHAT: a tool for ingesting the output of the `vuls` scan reports into  JupiterOne graph for reporting and visualization.

 - **Template for Security and Privacy Design**

   WHERE: see [`/security-privacy-design`][6] in this repo